Preperation & Aftercare Advice

 DO NOT shave your legs the same day as your appointment.
 If you do wish to do so, you need to do so within 3 hours of your appointment time and make sure that you give your legs a light exfoliation (with water only) after shaving to make sure that all excess product has been removed from the skin.
 We cannot guarantee a perfect result should you shave the same day as your appointment.

 DO NOT wash your hair prior to your appointment as you run the risk of drip marks on your body where the product hasn’t been washed off properly.
 If you absolutely must wash your hair the same day, you need to do so within 3 hours of your appointment time, and you also need to rinse really well and give a light exfoliation afterwards (with water only) to ensure that no product is left on the skin.
-You really need to be super careful when it comes to washing your hair the same day as your spray tan appointment and we don't recommend it.
+Or wash over a sink or bath.
+You really need to be extra careful when it comes to washing your hair the same day as your spray tan appointment, we don't recommend it.

 Wear comfortable, loose, dark clothing to your spray tan session